Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Conclusion

-The method has been tested in a fully-periodic shear-layer roll-up for up to $t=20$, which tests the general aspects of the methodology while avoiding any boundary conditions.
-It has been shown that, in general, the $\Delta t$ obtained for the ROM using \texttt{RedEigCD} is larger than the $\Delta t$ at the FOM level, due to the interlacing of eigenvalues, which leads to smaller eigenbounds for the reduced counterparts.
-The benefits in timestep size for the ROM+\texttt{RedEigCD} for the shear-layer roll-up can be close to a factor of 10, depending on the number of modes used and the flow conditions.
-This leads to reduced simulation times due to the decreased number of timesteps needed.
+Numerical validation on a periodic shear-layer roll-up demonstrated that the $\Delta t$ obtained via \texttt{RedEigCD} is systematically larger than the FOM limit.
+This is theoretically supported by the interlacing of eigenvalues, which ensures smaller eigenbounds for the reduced operators.
+The benefits in timestep size for the ROM+\texttt{RedEigCD} for the shear-layer roll-up are up to a factor of 9, depending on the modal truncation and flow conditions, yielding significant computational speedups.

-Moreover, the method has been tested in a case with time-dependent boundary conditions.
-Therefore, the simulation of a wind field has been performed where the wind turbines are modelled using an actuator disk.
-As in the shear-layer roll-up, the obtained $\Delta t$ with \texttt{AlgEigCD} for the FOM is consistently smaller than its counterpart for the ROM, proving the applicability of \texttt{RedEigCD} in the presence of time-dependent boundary conditions.
-In this case, the new self-adaptive timestepping method showcases a even larger improvement in timestep size compared to its FOM counterpart of up to a factor of 40 depending on the number of modes used and the flow conditions.

-In both test cases, the obtained eigenbounds with the new method have been compared against the exact eigenbounds of the reduced operators as well as the estimated eigenbounds obtained by applying Gershgorin's circle theorem to the reduced operators.
-The method showed good agreement with the exact eigenbounds and outperformed Gershgorin's circle theorem estimates in both the shear-layer roll-up case and the actuator disk case.
-These results suggest that the method can provide accurate estimates of the eigenbounds of the reduced operators with and without non-homogeneous boundary conditions.

-The present work has introduced \texttt{RedEigCD}, a stability-driven, self-adaptive timestepping framework that extends classical CFL and eigenvalue-based methods to reduced-order models of incompressible flow.
-Using the linear stability bounds derived from Poincaré's separation theorem, it has been shown both theoretically and numerically that the stable timestep achievable in ROMs is systematically larger than their FOM counterparts.
-This theoretical stability guarantee, however, relies on the convective fields of the ROM and FOM being identical.
-In practice, the ROM trajectory naturally deviates from the FOM.
-Nonetheless, the stability of the FOM is determined by its smallest scales (large eigenvalues), which correspond to the modes truncated by the projection.
-Therefore, our proof justifies this increased stability in the reduced set of equations.

-Beyond its theoretical insight, \texttt{RedEigCD} maintains the computational scalability of reduced models by confining all eigenvalue computations to the offline stage and by avoiding any FOM-size operations during the online stage.
-This results in an algorithm with a complexity of $\mathcal O(M)$, thus becoming negligible as the complexity of advancing the ROM in time is $\mathcal O(M^3)$.
-The resulting algorithm thus provides a practical and generalizable timestep control mechanism for projection-based ROMs.